ehorodyski/bus-schedule/UPDATE_GUIDE.md

 1. **Single Source of Truth** - State is handled in one object and one place, making debugging or  making modifications easier.
 2. **Read-Only State** - State is never directly changed.
 Instead, actions are dispatched to a centralized location where changes are made.
 3. **State is Changed by Pure Functions** - State in NgRx is immutable.
-When these pure functions (reducers) changes something in the state, a new state object is returned.
+When these pure functions (reducers) change something in the state, a new state object is returned.

 ### Terminology and Concepts